unibo-dtm-se-2324-Temporario/report/sections/07-deployment/index.md

 # Deployment

 Since the application is released as an Android APK file, deployment is straightforward for users who have an Android device.
+The APK published on GitHub Releases as a result of the CI/CD piepeline is already ready for installation.
+The simple steps that need to be followed are:

 1. Download the APK - users can find the file on the GitHub Releases page.
 2. Install the APK - open the APK by tapping and confirm the installation.